twistingmercury/go-basic-tmpl/readme.md

 ## Usage

-Explain how to use your Go project.
+_**TODO**: Explain how to use your Go project.
 Provide examples, command-line interfaces, or API endpoints that users can interact with.
-Include any important notes or considerations.
+Include any important notes or considerations._

 ```bash
 # Run the project